 NURS 416 - Introduction to Nursing Informatics (3.00)

 An introduction to the fundamental knowledge and skills needed for effective delivery of patient care through application of clinical information systems.
 Emerging trends in information technology will be explored.
-Prerequisite(s): NURS 408.
+Pre-requisite(s): NURS 408.
+RN to BSN majors only.